Skip to content

 What is mallet finger?

 Mallet finger is an injury to your fingertip.
-It is common in sports and usually happens when a ball hits the end of your finger (such as a baseball or basketball).
-There can be a small fracture (broken bone) as well as an injury to tendons in the finger.
+It is common in sports, especially baseball and basketball.
+Mallett finger usually happens when a ball hits the end of your finger.
+This can cause injury to tendons in the finger, which causes mallet finger.

 SYMPTOMS